candlebrae/MultiChat/README.md

 If you're not familiar with Git repositories, there are a few ways that you can download this!
 Here are the easiest two:

-- If you don't have Git installed, there's a little button with a download icon on it on this page.
-It's on the right, above the list of files and below the bar that says "Commits."
-Click that, and select your preferred format to download the files.
+If you don't have Git installed:
+- Downloads for versioned releases (usually lags behind significantly): [https://codeberg.org/Owlrooster/MultiChat/releases](https://codeberg.org/Owlrooster/MultiChat/releases)
+- Recommended download of source code (can be run from command line/terminal [if Python is installed](https://www.python.org/downloads/)): [https://codeberg.org/Owlrooster/MultiChat/archive/main.zip](https://codeberg.org/Owlrooster/MultiChat/archive/main.zip)
-- If you have Git installed, you can run ``git clone https://codeberg.org/Candlebrae/MultiChat.git`` in a terminal/console.
+- If you *do* have Git installed, you can run ``git clone https://codeberg.org/Candlebrae/MultiChat.git`` in a terminal/console.
 That will download a copy of this repository.

 ## Custom Flavortext